ErikaDva/ErikaDva/README.md

 </p>

 ### About Me
-💻 Currently working as a Bioinformatician at Pentabase A/S
+💻 Currently working as a Shiny Developer and Bioinformatician at Pentabase A/S
 <br>
-👨‍💻 Experienced in Bioinformatics, 🧬DNA Sequencing and R
+👨‍💻 Experienced in Bioinformatics, 🧬DNA Sequencing and R/Shiny
 <br>
 🎓 Hold a MSc degree in Engineering (Biotechnology)
 <br>
-📚 Learning web-development technologies
+📚 Learning web-development technologies (currently: JavaScript)
 <br>
 🏋️‍♀️ I enjoy gym and 🎮 gaming in my free time